 If you are looking for everything branded to set up your Acoustic Sound Studio at your home, recording software and tools may cost you a lot.
 But you can still set up a decent studio to get started by investing up to INR 20,000.
 Though there will be a few limitations, it is simple to work around.
-Here’s what you will need to start – TGC is a leading music production and sound engineering training institute, we have passed out numbers of students those who are working professionally as music production artists, recording technicians, sound engineers, mixing artists etc. Following is the blog written by Music trainer to give you quick street smart techniques to set-up professional home studio.
+Here’s what you will need to start – TGC is a leading music production and sound engineering training institute, we have passed out numbers of students those who are working professionally as music production artists, recording technicians, sound engineers, mixing artists etc. Following is the blog is written by Music trainer to give you quick street-smart techniques to set-up professional home studio.

-Since you will be recording audio most of the time in your home studio, microphone is the most important component.
+Since you will be recording audio most of the time in your home studio, the microphone is the most important component.
 Be sure to get some good mics if you are buying on the low range.
 You may pick a USB mic if you just go bare-bones totally.
 You will have to do something more than podcasting.

 An audio interface

-Audio interface is something which connects your mic and instruments to your PC.
+An audio interface is something which connects your mic and instruments to your PC.
 Your studio monitor will also be connected with it.
 An interface can make or break your sound.
 So, don’t buy something low end.

 Are you recording live music only?
 You may not need a digital keyboard.
 If you want to play sampled and synthesized instruments, you can use it.
 If you want to add sounds to the software-generated music you will need it.
 There are 88 keys in a standard piano.
 Most of the digital keyboard may not replicate a piano very well.